+CHAPTER 1.3 - THE IMMIGRATION COURT

+Prior Title: Composition of the Office of the Chief Immigration Judge

+New Title: Composition of the Components

+$Notable\ Difference(s)$

+(a) General

-Director, who reports to Director.
-CHAPTER 1.3 - THE IMMIGRATION COURT Prior Title: Composition of the Office of the Chief Immigration Judge New Title: Composition of the Components Notable Difference(s) operates under the supervision of the Direct operating policies for the immigration court immigration courts, and provides overall s (1) Chief Immigration Judge - The courts nationwide.
-(2) Principal Deputy Chief Immigration supervises the chief immigration judge in over supervises the deputy chief immigration judge in over supervises the deputy chief Immigration judge the Chief Immigration Judge PDCIJ in car supervision of the Assistant Chief Immigration Judge specific immigration courts.
-A listing of the supervise o Chief Immigration Judge (CIJ) oversees the administration of the immigration ation Judges.
-Judge - The Principal Deputy Chief Immigration Judge (PDCIJ) seeing the administration of the immigration courts throughout the country and The title of this sub-chapter changed from "Composition of the Office of the Chief Immigration Judge" to "Composition of the Components."
+The Office of the Chief Immigration Judge (OCIJ) supervises and directs the activities of the immigration courts.
+OCIJ operates under the supervision of the Director of the Executive Office for Immigration Review (EOIR).
+OCIJ develops operating policies for the immigration courts, oversees policy implementation, evaluates the performance of the immigration courts, and provides overall supervision of the Immigration Judges.

+- (1) Chief Immigration Judge The Chief Immigration Judge (CIJ) oversees the administration of the immigration courts nationwide. - (2) Principal Deputy Chief Immigration Judges.
+Judge The Principal Deputy Chief Immigration Judge (PDCIJ) assists the chief immigration judge in overseeing the administration of the immigration courts throughout the country and supervises the deputy chief immigration judges. - (3) Regional Deputy Chief Immigration Judges The Regional Deputy Chief Immigration Judges (RDCIJs) assist the Chief Immigration Judge PDCIJ in carrying out his or herthe responsibilities-of that office and are responsible for daily supervision of the Assistant Chief Immigration Judges (ACIJs) within the RDCIJs' assigned geographical region. - (4) Assistant Chief Immigration Judges The Assistant Chief Immigration Judges ACIJs oversee the operations of specific immigration courts.
+A listing of the immigration courts overseen by each Assistant Chief Immigration Judge ACIJ and assigned areas of responsibility is available on the EOIR website Executive Office for Immigration Review website at.

+The title of this sub-chapter changed from "Composition of the Office of the Chief Immigration Judge" to "Composition of the Components."

 This sub-chapter discusses the Principal Deputy Chief Immigration Judge, which replaced the Deputy Chief Immigration Judge position, and the new positions of Regional Deputy Chief Immigration Judges.
 This sub-chapter also discusses Legal Staff and court administrators while clarifying the reporting hierarchy.
 Note the new email address for reporting concerning IJ conduct.

-(5) Legal Staff. - OCIJ's: Chief Counsel and Attorney Advisors/Judicial Law Clerks - OCIJ has a sizable legal staff supports the Chief Immigration Judge, Deputy Chief Immigration Judges, and Assistant Chief Immigration Judges, as well as, which includes a chief counsel, attorney advisors at the OCIJ headquarters, and permanent and term attorney advisors and judicial law clerks (JLC) at the immigration Judges and Immigration Court law clerks courts nationwide.
-The legal staff supports the CIJ, PDCIJ, RDCIJs, ACIJs, and IJs.

-(6) Language Services Unit - The Language Services Unit (LSU) oversees staff interpreters and contract interpreters at the immigration courts.
-The Language Services UnitLSU conducts quality assurance programs for all interpreters.

-(vi) Court Evaluation Team.
+- (5) Legal Staff.- OCIJ's: Chief Counsel and Attorney Advisors/Judicial Law Clerks-OCIJ has a sizable legal staff supports the Chief Immigration Judge, Deputy Chief Immigration Judges, and Assistant Chief Immigration Judges, as well as, which includes a chief counsel, attorney advisors at the OCIJ headquarters, and permanent and term attorney advisors and judicial law clerks (JLC) at the immigration Judges and Immigration Court law clerks courts nationwide.
+The legal staff supports the CIJ, PDCIJ, RDCIJs, ACIJs, and IJs. - (6) Language Services Unit The Language Services Unit (LSU) oversees staff interpreters and contract interpreters at the immigration courts.
+The Language Services Unit LSU conducts quality assurance programs for all interpreters. - (vi) Court Evaluation Team.
 The Court Evaluation Team coordinates periodic comprehensive evaluations of the operations of each Immigration Court and makes recommendations for improvements. (vii) Court Analysis Unit.
-The Court Analysis Unit monitors Immigration Court operations and assists the courts by analyzing caseloads and developing systems to collect caseload data.

-(b) Immigration Courts. - There are more than 400 - EOIR employs Immigration Judges and professional staff in more than 6 the immigration courts nationwide.
+The Court Analysis Unit monitors Immigration Court operations and assists the courts by analyzing caseloads and developing systems to collect caseload data. - (b) Immigration Courts.
+There are more than 400 EOIR employs Immigration Judges and professional staff in more than 6 the immigration courts nationwide.
 As a general matter, Immigration Judges determine removability and adjudicate applications for relief or protection from removal.
 For the specific duties of Immigration Judges, see Chapter 1.5Part I, Chapter 1.4 (Jurisdiction and, Authority).
 The decisions of, and Priorities).
-Immigration JudgesJudge decisions are final unless timely appealed or certified to the Board of Immigration Appeals.
-BIA.
+Immigration JudgesJudge decisions are final unless timely appealed or certified to the Board of Immigration Appeals.BIA.
 See Chapter 6Part II, Chapter 6 (Appeals of Immigration Judge Decisions).